-In 2004, digital photography was still chiseling away at film, and smartphones with cameras that amaze weren’t yet on the horizon, which means my visual record of a one-time-only first time is a little sparse.
-One thing that hasn’t changed since my inaugural experience riding in the dirt, at high altitude, with breathtaking scenary around every turn was the time-tested, steady-as-she-goes Honda XR650L.
-Sturdy, dependable, predictable, perfect for the task at hand.
-In this case, transporting a Big Twin and Sportster mostly Florida riding profile through the fir and spruce forests of the West.
+In 2004, digital photography was still chiseling away at film, and smartphones with cameras their equal weren’t yet on the horizon, which means my visual record of a one-time-only first time ride is a little sparse.

-With a nod towards a simpler time, when digital distractions were non-existent and Saturdays meant itching to get out of the house and on the road, this piece does a little off-roading into the unique geography that makes up the Oakhurst-Yosemite-Huntington Lake triangle bordered by the Sierra Nevada mountain range.
+With a nod towards a simpler time, when digital distractions were non-existent and Saturdays meant itching to get out of the house and on the road, this piece does a little off-roading into the unique geography that makes up the Oakhurst-Yosemite-Huntington Lake triangle in the Sierra Nevada mountain range.

 Next to “What came first?” the most difficult question asked by non-riders is what’s it like to ride a motorcycle.
 It’s a question that’s given rise to countless variations of the same t-shirt, all to the point that if you have to ask you’ll never understand.